-The focus of our Sunday school curricula for the 2016-2017 church year is Unitarian Universalism.
+The focus of our Sunday school curricula for the 2017-2018 church year is Social Justice and Peacemaking.
 We offer classes for children from preschool through 12th grade.
 Visitors are always welcome.
-This year, we will also be offering Coming of Age classes for young people in grades 8 and 9.
+This year, we will also be offering Our Whole Lives, a sexuality education program, for young people in grades 4 through 6.

 Because social justice and peacemaking are abstract concepts for preschoolers and kindergartners, we have chosen an age-appropriate curriculum that touches on ideas that are the basis of peaceful living such as giving, sharing, helping, loving, and caring for animals and nature.
 The program begins with a focus on self and expands to include nature and other people.
 It is designed to help children develop trust, caring, a positive self-identity, and connectedness with others and the world.
 Each lesson includes circle time, a story, songs, and hands-on activities designed to engage children ages 3-5.